dm1729/HMMs/src_python/README.md

 * Approx 100s for 1000 iters (15s compile time, 85s execution)

 The JAX implementation could be especially useful when using HMMs with mixtures as emissions, as we get a larger effective state space in sampling.

+### Overview of hmm_helpers.py

+This contains helper functions for the HMM code, to replace the RHmm package in R. This includes functions for forward/backward and associated quantities, and is implemented in JAX.

+## Other files

+spectral_estimation.py: Code for estimation of number of states via tensor approximation.
+For comparison with marginal likelihood.

+marginal_likelihood.py: Implementation of SIS algo of Hairault et al. (2022) https://arxiv.org/abs/2205.05416, for the multinomial HMM, for estimation of marginal likelihood for model selection.